hkim-dev/hkim-dev.github.io/_posts/2022-10-23-How to Append Data to a JSON File in Python.md

 ---
 title: "How to Append Data to a JSON File in Python"
 date: 2022-10-23 08:26:28 -0400
-categories: coding
+categories: "coding"
 tags:
-    - python
+    - Python
-    - json
+    - JSON
 ---

 This article aims to explain how to append data to a JSON file with nested elements.
 The JSON file is structured in the following way: